Create a Journal

 Now that you have the perfect fitness plan and know exactly what workout routines you want to incorporate into your day, keep a log.
 Yes, keeping a journal of your activities is motivational.
 It can prompt us to do more, or challenge us to do better.
 A journal.
 It’s probably one of the most under-rated motivational tools we can use.

-Review Your Exercise Journal and Update Your Plan Regularly
+Create a plan, Review Your Exercise Journal regularly, and Update Your Plan Periodically

 - The sooner you resume some sort of activity, the easier it will be to get back into your routine.